BorealisJames/BorealisDiagnosis/README.md

 # Bugs

 - Creating an new folder inside Logs/Mavroslogs and pressing generate latest logs (there is no check to see if files exist when generating images and report)
-- .css style sheet is commented out for noticeable performance increase